 This table indicates that the overall propensity for adults to participate in the various activities listed is greater than the national number of 100 in all ten instances.
-This is an active adult community which also translates into an active youth community as well.
+The participation rates point to an active adult community which also translates into an active youth community as well.
 It also points to the fact that adults are finding outlets in the market area to participate in these various activities.